cronn/ssh-proxy/README.md

 A pure Java implementation to tunnel to TCP endpoints through SSH.
-It is an abstraction above [JSch][jsch] that is able to understand more sophisticated OpenSSH configurations which involve multiple hops to reach a target host.
+It is an abstraction above [JSch][jsch] that is able to understand more sophisticated OpenSSH configurations (i.e. the `ProxyJump` and `ProxyCommand` options) which involve multiple hops to reach a target host.

 ## Usage ##
 Add the following Maven dependency to your project: